moq-wg/moq-transport/draft-ietf-moq-transport.md

 When a stream begins with `STREAM_HEADER_TRACK`, all objects on the stream belong to the track requested in the Subscribe message identified by `Subscribe ID`.
-All objects on the stream have the same `Object Send Order`.
+All objects on the stream have the `Object Send Order` specified in the stream header.

 ~~~